azoom-julio-quiezi/PrimeVueThemeGenerator/README.md

     └── azoom-theme.ts
 ```

 **Note:** The theme file is created automatically.
-Components, composables, CSS, and other theme files are imported automatically from the package via the Nuxt module.
+Components, CSS, and other theme files are imported automatically from the package via the Nuxt module.

 **Fallback:** You can recreate it with:
 ```bash